Early Christian History: Church Fathers — St Justin Martyr

 In his twin Apologies (to the Emperor, and the Roman Senate), Justin at least attempted the veneer of a reasoned argument for his faith.
 His Dialogue with Trypho, on the other hand, is no such thing.

-It is, instead, a colossal blast against Trypho (who represents, as Justin sees it, all Jews).
+It is, instead, a colossal blast of unbridled contempt for Trypho (who represents, as Justin sees it, all Jews).
 It’s not much of a “dialogue” or debate, either; Trypho says something (a sentence or two), and Justin responds with a paragraph.
-His complaints against Jews and Judaism are downright blistering.
+His complaints against Jews and Judaism are many, and they’re downright blistering.

 Although Justin had been born in the Levant, the district he was raised in was primarily Samaritan, and the Samaritans had little love for Jews.
 This may have been the impetus for at least some of his hatred for Jews.
 But he also held grudges against them, as a Christian: He claimed Jews had killed Jesus the Christ; and he was outraged over Jews’ rejection of Jesus as the Messiah.